Contributor: Allison Crews. Lesson ID: 13878

 The way writers present ideas in their writing is often referred to as organization, order, pattern, or relationship.

-This describes the format writers use to sequence the points, arguments, or events in the text so that the reader can clearly understand and engage with the content.
+This describes the format writers use to sequence the text's points, arguments, or events so that the reader can clearly understand and engage with the content.

 There are many different ways to do this, and often the content of your writing will determine the best sequence to use.